cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The query-generation algorithm includes a parameter `num_shares` that specifies the number of shares that were generated.
 If these data are not secret shared, then `num_shares == 1`.
 This parameter is useful for certain FLP constructions.
-For example, the FLP in {{flp-generic}} is defined in terms of an arithmetic circuit; when the circuit contains constants, it is sometimes necessary to normalize those constants to ensure that the circuit's output, when run on a valid measurement, is the same regardless of the number of shares.
+For example, the FLP in {{flp-bbcggi19}} is defined in terms of an arithmetic circuit; when the circuit contains constants, it is sometimes necessary to normalize those constants to ensure that the circuit's output, when run on a valid measurement, is the same regardless of the number of shares.